vkdimitrov/VhostsEditor/README.md

 VhostsEditor
 ============

-Simple gui tool for edit  XAMPP virtual hosts on windows machines
+Simple gui tool for editing  XAMPP virtual hosts on windows machines

 1. Instalation
   Just copy VhostsEditorGUI.exe from ./VhostsEditor/bin/release to your xampp folder and run it